fabriziogiordano/policy/terms-of-service.md

 - That the Vimeo Service will be permitted in your jurisdiction;
 - That the Vimeo Service will be uninterrupted or error-free;
 - Concerning any content submitted by any member;
-- Concerning any third party\\'s use of content that you submit;
+- Concerning any third party's use of content that you submit;
 - That any content you submit will be made available on the Vimeo Service or will be stored by Vimeo; or
 - That the Vimeo Service will meet your business or professional needs;
 - That Vimeo will continue to support any particular feature of the Vimeo Service.